aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-access-database/_index.md

 import java.io.IOException;
 ```

-## How to java read access database with Aspose.Tasks?
+## How to read access database using Aspose.Tasks?
 Below is a step‑by‑step walk‑through.
 Each step is explained in plain language before the code block, so you know exactly what’s happening.

 ### Step 1: Define Data Directory